Summary of Habit 8

 The Sweet Spot

-Sitting around and waiting for things to change can never work, you have to change your attitude by taking actions to get things done.
+- Sitting around and waiting for things to change can never work, you have to change your attitude by taking action to get things done.